 Building a peer-to-peer lending platform is not just about writing code.
-It is about creating a digital bridge where borrowers who need capital meet lenders who want better returns than a savings account can provide.
+It is about creating a digital bridge—a digital platform that facilitates connections between borrowers and lenders—where borrowers who need capital meet lenders who want better returns than a savings account can provide.

 Done well, it opens the door to financial access for individuals and small businesses that traditional banks often overlook.